M. Scott Peck: Personal life

 Peck married Lily Ho in 1959, and they had three children.
 In 1994, they jointly received the Community of Christ International Peace Award.

 While Peck's writings emphasized the virtues of a disciplined life and delayed gratification, his personal life was far more turbulent.
 For example, in his book In Search of Stones, Peck acknowledged having extramarital affairs and being estranged from two of his children.
-In 2004, just a year before his death, Peck was divorced by Lily and married Kathleen Kline Yeates.
+In 2004, just a year before his death, Peck was divorced by Lily and he married Kathleen Kline Yeates.

 Death

 Peck died at his home in Connecticut on September 25, 2005.
 He had had Parkinson's disease and pancreatic and liver duct cancer.
 Fuller Theological Seminary houses the archives of his publications, awards, and correspondence.

 The Road Less Traveled

 The Road Less Traveled, published in 1978, is Peck's best-known work, and the one that made his reputation.
 It is, in short, a description of the attributes that make for a fulfilled human being, based largely on his experiences as a psychiatrist and a person.

 The book consists of four parts.
 In the first part Peck examines the notion of discipline, which he considers essential for emotional, spiritual, and psychological health, and which he describes as "the means of spiritual evolution".
 The elements of discipline that make for such health include the ability to delay gratification, accepting responsibility for oneself and one's actions, a dedication to truth, and "balancing".
 "Balancing" refers to the problem of reconciling multiple, complex, possibly conflicting factors that impact an important decision—on one's own behalf or on behalf of another.

 In the second part, Peck addresses the nature of love, which he considers the driving force behind spiritual growth.
 He contrasts his own views on the nature of love against a number of common misconceptions about love, including: